 More substantial dishes include ‘primi’ of pasta, including linguine with clams, artichokes and bottarga, which is good but not as exceptional as the pasta you can get elsewhere (including at the Intercontinental) and a delicious and beautifully cooked sirloin steak which, at a far from cheap £28, means that there are options for deeper pockets too.
 Randall’s fantastic Amalfi lemon tart is normally available as a dessert and has to be tried, though my companion preferred her chocolate and orange tart.
 Drinkswise, things are a bit variable – our waitress seemed surprised when we tried to order a bellini as an aperitif – but the wine list is well chosen and sensibly priced, including some fine and unusual Italian specialties around the £25 - £30 mark.

 Kids options: Randall has now designed a children's menu – a three-course affair so kids can feel 'grown up' when dining alongside their foodie parents.
 For £8 a head, the high quality, wholesome food includes crudités with olive oil, sourdough bread and ciabatta; penne al pomodoro; pan roasted sea bream with zucchini chips, tomato and cucumber salad; and roast chicken breast with sautéed potatoes served with broccoli.
 The meal is finished in true Italian style with vanilla gelato served with strawberries and raspberries.
 Junior diners can enjoy a sweet treat by upgrading their drink to an ice cream milkshake, and get their own activity pack on arrival.

 Would we go again?
-Absolutely – although we might stick to the cicchetti and antipasti for the best value
+Absolutely – although we might stick to the cicchetti and antipasti for the best value experience.

 |What||Theo's Simple Italian restaurant review|